ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/solr_installation.md

 Obviously, you should pass credentials for every configured and HTTP Basic secured Solr core.
 Configuration for multi core setup is exactly the same.

-## Step 3: Configure repository with the specific search engine
+## Configure repository with the specific search engine

 The following is an example of configuring Solr search engine, where `connection` name is same as in the example above, and engine is set to `solr`: